-In this work, we are concerned with finding routings that are survivable.
+In this work we are concerned with finding routings that are survivable.
 We call a routing survivable if the failure of any physical link leaves the (logical) network connected.
 Of course, a routing cannot possibly be survivable if the underlying logical topology is not redundant.
-The logical topology is redundant (i.e., 2-connected) if the removal of any logical link does not cause the topology to be disconnected.
+The logical topology is redundant (i.e., 2connected) if the removal of any logical link does not cause the topology to be disconnected.
 The following theorems, give some simple yet useful necessary and sufficient conditions for survivability in a network.
-First, we must define the following notions.
+First we must define the following notions:

-A cut is a partition of the set of nodes N into two parts S and $\overline{S} = N - S$ .
-Each cut defines a set of edges consisting of those edges in E with one endpoint in S and the other in N - S. We refer to this set of edges as the cut-set associated with the cut $\langle S, N - S \rangle$ , or simply CS(S, N - S).
-Let |CS(S, N - S)| equal the size of the cut-set $\langle S, N - S \rangle$ ; that is, the number of edges in the cut-set.
+A cut is a partition of the set of nodes N into two parts S and $\overline{S} = N$ -S. Each cut defines a set of edges consisting of those edges in E with one endpoint in S and the other in N-S. We refer to this set of edges as the cut-set associated with the cut $\langle S, N-S \rangle$ , or simply CS(S, N-S).
+Let |CS(S, N-S)| equal the size of the cut-set $\langle S, N-S \rangle$ ; that is, the number of edges in the cut-set.
 The following Lemma, also known as Menger's Theorem [12], relates the connectivity of a network to the size of its cut-sets.

-Lemma 1: A logical topology with set of nodes $N_L$ and set of edges $E_L$ is 2-connected if and only if every nontrivial cut $\langle S, NL - S \rangle$ has a corresponding cut-set of size greater than or equal to 2.
+Lemma 1: A logical topology with set of nodes $N_L$ and set of edges $E_L$ is 2-connected if and only if every nontrivial cut $\langle S, N_L - S \rangle$ has a corresponding cut-set of size greater than or equal to 2.

-Proof: (See [12]) Necessity is due to the fact that if any cut-set consists of only a single link, removal of that link would leave the topology disconnected.
-Sufficiency is a direct result of the max-flow min-cut theorem.
+Proof: (see [12]) Necessity is due to the fact that if any cut-set consists of only a single link, removal of that link would leave the topology disconnected.
+Sufficiency is a direct result of the max-flow min-cut theorem. $\blacksquare$ physical links used to route the various logical links.

-Consider a routing for a logical topology given by the assignment of values to the variables $f{ij}^{st}$ for all physical links (i, j) and logical links (s, t), which correspond to the physical links used to route the various logical links.
 The following Theorem gives a necessary and sufficient condition for a routing of a logical topology to be survivable.

+Consider a routing for a logical topology given by the assignment of values to the variables $f{ij}^{st}$ for all physical links (i,j) and logical links (s,t), which correspond to the

-Theorem 1: A routing is survivable if and only if for every cut-set $CS(S, N_L - S)$ of the logical topology the following holds.
-Let E(s,t) be the set of physical links used by logical link (s,t), i.e., $E(s,t) = \{(i,j) \in E \text{ for which } f{ij}^{st} = 1\}$ .
-Then, for every cut-set CS(S, NL - S),
+Theorem 1: A routing is survivable if and only if for every cut-set CS(S,NL-S) of the logical topology the following holds.
+Let E(s,t) be the set of physical links used by logical link (s,t), i.e., E(s,t) = {(i,j) $\in$ E for which $f{ij}^{st}$ =1}.
+Then, for every cut-set CS(S,NL-S),

-$$\cap E(s,t) = \emptyset$$
+$$\bigcap E(s,t) = \emptyset$$

-(s,t) \in CS(S, N\L - S).
+(s,t) \in CS(S, N\L - S)